alephium/docs/docs/infrastructure/explorer-backend.md

 java -jar explorer-backend-x.x.x.jar
 ```

 Your explorer-backend will start to sync with the full node.
-It might take long the first time or start from a snapshot.
+When syncing for the first time the process might take long.
+To speed it up you can [start from a snapshot](#start-from-a-snapshot).

 ## Configuration